johnpottergr/johnpottergr.github.io/blog/6-18-2025-deyan-georgiev.md

 The second part audits your entire website to find pages that don't match your main topic, which sounds boring can be a huge problem.
 I've found sites where 40% of their content was completely off-topic, basically telling Google they don't know what their business is about.

 ## Why did you create it?
 I had the idea of building something similar for a long time, but I didn’t quite have the time to sit down and do it properly.
 That was until I started working with a client who had a massive website, but their blog content was completely messed up topic-wise.

-The blog posts were all over the place, and there was no connection to each other or to their main business.
+Their blog posts were all over the place, and there was no connection to each other or to their main business.
 The site was too big to manually review every article, so I needed a way to quickly identify which content was actually hurting them.

 That's how the website audit feature came about.
 I built it because I needed to solve that problem ASAP.